Identifying measures on non-abelian groups and modules by their moments via reduction to a local problem: -groups

-Given $X$ and a surjection $u: X\to G$, we obtain a surjection $\pi: X \to H$ by composition and a surjection $f: \ker \pi \to K$ by restricting $u$ to $\ker \pi$ and noting that its image is the kernel of the natural map $G \to H$, which is $K$.
+Given $G$ and a surjection $u\colon X\to G$, we obtain a surjection $\pi\colon X \to H$ by composition and a surjection $f\colon \ker \pi \to F$ by restricting $u$ to $\ker \pi$ and noting that its image is the kernel of the natural map $G \to H$, which is $F$.
 This is described by the following commutative diagram, where the square is Cartesian.

-Because $\pi$ is a composition of two $\Gamma$-invariant maps, it is $\Gamma$-invariant.
-Because any lift of an element of $H \rtimes \Gamma$ to an automorphism of $\ker \pi$ is the action by conjugation of an element $x \in X$ times the action of an element $\gamma \in \Gamma$, we can find a corresponding automorphism of $K$ by applying $\gamma$ and then conjugating by $u(x)$, so $f$ is an $[H']$-homomorphism.
+Because $\pi$ is a composition of two $\Gamma$-equivariant maps, it is $\Gamma$-equivariant.
+Because any lift of an element of $H \rtimes \Gamma$ to an automorphism of $\ker \pi$ is the action by conjugation of an element $x \in X$ times the action of an element $\gamma \in \Gamma$, we can find a corresponding automorphism of $F$ by applying $\gamma$ and then conjugating by $u(x)$, so $f$ is an $[H']$-homomorphism.